 - 3. On an annual basis or as time permits, the Office of Audit Services staff will perform a follow-up on formal recommendations included in audit reports and memoranda.
 Follow-up reports will summarize the status of audit issues and any actions taken by management to resolve the issues.
-Any items not resolved at the conclusion of a second follow-up, will be referred to the Chancellor and to the Budget and Audit Subcommittee for resolution. - 4.
-Results of audit work are shared with Budget and Audit Subcommittee members and with the Board of Regents on an annual basis, or more often if appropriate.
+Any items not resolved at the conclusion of a second follow-up, will be referred to the Chancellor and to the Regents Audit Committee for resolution. - 4.
+Results of audit work are shared with the Regents Audit Committee members and with the Board of Regents on an annual basis, or more often if appropriate.